Fed's Powell: Best way forward is to keep raising rates

 Federal Reserve Chairman Jerome Powell on Tuesday offered a strong endorsement — at least for now — of the Fed's plans to keep raising rates this year because the US economy is on solid ground.

-"The best way forward is to keep gradually raising the federal funds rate," Powell said in prepared testimony before the Senate Banking Committee.
+"The best way forward is to keep gradually raising the federal funds rate," Powell said in testimony before the Senate Banking Committee.
 He will make a second appearance before House lawmakers on Wednesday.

 Related: Fed is ready to keep raising rates, but faces a list of uncertainties